and33zy/Data-portfolio/README.md

 # Dental-Insurance-Fee-Analysis-and-Negotiations

-This is a project I did while working in a dental office where I compare our current rates with offers from insurance companies to decide whether staying in network is still profitable, or dropping them so that a third party insurance company can pay under their rates.
+This is a project I did while working in a dental office and working with another company called Unlock the PPO.
+This company specializes in insurance fee negotiations.
+This project was mainly me communicating with other insurance companies and comparing my office's current rates with offers from insurance companies to decide whether staying in network is still profitable, or dropping their contract so that a third party insurance company can pay at a higher rate.

 A direct contract is the easiest and fastest way a dentist can get into network with an insurance company and start working as a network provider.
 It can be more profitable when dropping a direct contract, so that a higher paying insurance company can pickup after that contract and pay the office higher rates.

 ### Purpose:
-- Gather and organize data from current insurance rates to other insurance companies and their rates.
+- Gather and organize data containing rates for procedure codes to use for comparison.
+Sometimes other insurance companies can pay for other insurance companies at a higher rate with a third party network agreement.
-- Generate reports to compare fee schedules and offer insights to make better informed decisions when negotiating insurance rates.
+- Generate reports to compare fee schedules and offer insights to make better informed decisions when negotiating.
-- Negotiate with insurance carrier representatives to increase fee schedules.
-- Compare new offers with pre-existing fees, or with desired rates for negotiation

 ### Structure:
 #### 1. [Insurance-utilization-report](https://github.com/and33zy/Insurance-utilization-report)